 Blender 3D Tutorial: Turntable animation (Part 1)

 Blender 3D has changed considerable from 2.4x to 2.5X series.
 For the 2.4X series of this powerful 3D graphic suite, we can use Cyclic Extend Mode in the IPO editor to make cyclical 3D animation such as a Turn Table.
-However, much have changed for the 2.5 series.
+However, much have changed for the 2.5 series or later versions of Blender.

-For Blender 2.5 and 2.6 (eventually), cyclical Turntable animation makes use of linear interpolation and cyclical F-curve modifier.
-Below video is an example of Turntable animation done using Blender 2.5 .
+For Blender 2.5 and higher versions, cyclical Turntable animation makes use of linear interpolation and cyclical F-curve modifier.
+Below video is an example of Turntable animation done using Blender 2.5.

 In Blender 2.5, the IPO editor of 2.4x have been expanded by the new Graph editor and Dopesheet.

-Below illustrates the basic steps for creating a turntable 3D animation for Blender 2.5.
+Below illustrates the basic steps for creating a turntable 3D animation for Blender 2.5 and higher.
 For this example, we will animate the default cube in a Blender session start up.

 t1-w

-2.Go to the next keyframe frame.
-In this case, it is frame number 61.
+2.Using the Timeline, go to the next keyframe frame.
+In this case, it is frame number 60.

 5.Make sure the Rotation is reflected at the Transform Panel.
-If not, manually key in the figure.
+If not, manually key in the number at the right-side panel of the 3D view.
+This is as indicated in the screenshot shown below.

 t3-w